itbackyard/CryptoNet/README.md

 Once set up, you can use these tools to analyze and generate detailed code coverage reports to ensure thorough testing of your application.

-## Contributing

-You are more than welcome to contribute in one of the following ways:

-1. Basic: Give input, and suggestions for improvement by creating an issue and labeling it https://github.com/itbackyard/CryptoNet/issues
-2. Advance: if you have good knowledge of C# and Cryptography just grab one of the issues, or features, or create a new one and refactor and add a pull request.
-3. Documentation: Add, update, or improve documentation, by making a pull request.

-### How to contribute:

-[Here](https://www.dataschool.io/how-to-contribute-on-github/) is a link to learn how to contribute if you are not aware of how to do it.